Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Abstract

 \section{Abstract}

-This paper presents parallel and distributed algorithms for single-source shortest paths when edges can have negative weights (negative-weight SSSP).
-We show a framework that reduces negative-weight SSSP in either setting to $n^{o(1)}$ calls to any SSSP algorithm that works with a virtual source.
-More specifically, for a graph with $m$ edges, $n$ vertices, undirected hop-diameter $D$, and polynomially bounded integer edge weights, we show randomized algorithms for negative-weight SSSP with \begin{itemize} \item $W_{SSSP}(m,n)n^{o(1)}$ work and $S_{SSSP}(m,n)n^{o(1)}$ span, given access to an SSSP algorithm with $W_{SSSP}(m,n)$ work and $S_{SSSP}(m,n)$ span in the parallel model, and \item $T_{SSSP}(n,D)n^{o(1)}$, given access to an SSSP algorithm that takes $T_{SSSP}(n,D)$ rounds in \congest. \end{itemize} This work builds off the recent result of Bernstein, Nanongkai, Wulff-Nilsen~\cite{bernstein2022negative}, which gives a near-linear time algorithm for negative-weight SSSP in the sequential setting.
+This paper presents parallel, distributed, and quantum algorithms for single-source shortest paths when edges can have negative integer weights (negative-weight SSSP).
+We show a framework that reduces negative-weight SSSP in all these settings to $n^{o(1)}$ calls to any SSSP algorithm that works on inputs with non-negative integer edge weights (non-negative-weight SSSP) with a virtual source.
+More specifically, for a directed graph with $m$ edges, $n$ vertices, undirected hop-diameter $D$, and polynomially bounded integer edge weights, we show randomized algorithms for negative-weight SSSP with \begin{itemize} \item $W_{SSSP}(m,n)n^{o(1)}$ work and $S_{SSSP}(m,n)n^{o(1)}$ span, given access to a non-negative-weight SSSP algorithm with $W_{SSSP}(m,n)$ work and $S_{SSSP}(m,n)$ span in the parallel model, and \item $T_{SSSP}(n,D)n^{o(1)}$ rounds, given access to a non-negative-weight SSSP algorithm that takes $T_{SSSP}(n,D)$ rounds in CONGEST, and \item $Q_{SSSP}(m,n)n^{o(1)}$ quantum edge queries, given access to a non-negative-weight SSSP algorithm that takes $Q_{SSSP}(m,n)$ queries in the quantum edge query model. \end{itemize} This work builds off the recent result of Bernstein, Nanongkai, Wulff-Nilsen~\cite{bernstein2022negative}, which gives a near-linear time algorithm for negative-weight SSSP in the sequential setting.

-Using current state-of-the-art SSSP algorithms yields randomized algorithms for negative-weight SSSP with \begin{itemize} \item $m^{1+o(1)}$ work and $n^{1/2+o(1)}$ span in the parallel model, and \item $(n^{2/5}D^{2/5} + \sqrt{n} + D)n^{o(1)}$ rounds in \congest. \end{itemize} Up to a $n^{o(1)}$ factor, these match the current best upper bounds for reachability~\cite{jambulapati2019parallel,distributedhopsets}.
+Using current state-of-the-art non-negative-weight SSSP algorithms yields randomized algorithms for negative-weight SSSP with \begin{itemize} \item $m^{1+o(1)}$ work and $n^{1/2+o(1)}$ span in the parallel model, and \item $(n^{2/5}D^{2/5} + \sqrt{n} + D)n^{o(1)}$ rounds in \congest, and \item $m^{1/2}n^{1/2+o(1)}$ quantum queries to the adjacency list or $n^{1.5+o(1)}$ quantum queries to the adjacency matrix. \end{itemize} Up to a $n^{o(1)}$ factor, the parallel and distributed results match the current best upper bounds for reachability~\cite{jambulapati2019parallel,distributedhopsets}.
 Consequently, any improvement to negative-weight SSSP in these models beyond the $n^{o(1)}$ factor necessitates an improvement to the current best bounds for reachability.
+The quantum result matches the lower bound up to an $n^{o(1)}$ factor~\cite{BerzinaDFLS04}.